Probing Dark Matter Axions using the Hyperfine Structure Splitting of Hydrogen Atoms: QCD axion mass considerations

-However, if the PQ symmetry breaking happened before inflation, due to the anthropic selection $f_a$ could be much larger then the classical window allowed.
-The presence of the axion field during inflation would generate additional isocurvature perturbations which are tightly constrained by the CMB \cite{Hertzberg:2008wr}.
-Still, a possible window for the low scale inflation scenario $H_I\lesssim 10^{10}$GeV is \bea f_a\gtrsim 10^{14}{\rm GeV}\nonumber\\ m_a\lesssim 10^{-7}{\rm eV}. \eea
+If PQ symmetry breaking occurred before inflation, due to anthropic selection, $f_a$ could be significantly larger than in the previous scenario.
+The presence of the axion field during inflation generated isocurvature perturbations, which are constrained by the CMB \cite{Hertzberg:2008wr}, but recent studies, \cite{Graham:2018jyp}, etc., showed some relaxations.
+A possible DM QCD axion window for the low-scale inflation scenario, $H_I\lesssim 10^{10}$GeV, is \bea f_a\gtrsim 10^{14}{\rm GeV}\nonumber\\ m_a\lesssim 10^{-7}{\rm eV}. \eea Other production mechanisms and axion-like particles generally could have a much more relaxed mass constraint, but these two windows draw great interest due to their elegance and simplicity.